 All filmmakers that submit to this category are required to clarify their Kentucky, Virginia, or West Virginia connection in an accompanying cover letter or in their film information.
 Failure to clarify this will result in us marking your submission "Incomplete" until you can clarify your entry's eligibility.
 We require this because a significant number of films are inappropriately entered into this free category as an attempt to avoid submission fees.
 If you fail to explain your film's eligibility it will eventually result in your entry being disqualified.

-Film submissions can come from professionals, college students, high school students and middle school students and we are accepting works of all lengths (shorts and features) and types (documentary, animation, music video and traditional narrative).
+We are accepting works of all lengths (shorts and features) and types (documentary, animation, music video, and traditional narrative).

-For purposes of categorization, we are considering feature films to be 40 minutes or longer, and shorts to be less than 40 minutes.
+For purposes of categorization, we are considering feature films to be 40 minutes or longer, and shorts to be 39 minutes or less.

 All that being said, if you are making a film specifically for this festival we encourage you to produce short films that are less than 10 minutes.
 As with any festival we only have so much time to show films, so the shorter your film is then the greater its chances are of being accepted and screened.